 Ultimately, if your pet has no food allergies, 'open' recipes won't do them any harm.
 But the consistency of a recipe is an easy way to determine the integrity and quality of a pet food overall.

 4. Avoid artificial colours, preservatives, flavours, or sweeteners

 Most people prefer to avoid artificial 'nasties' in their own food, and it's no different for our furry friends.
 While many additives may be harmless, some can cause deleterious effects over time.
 And with so many natural alternatives, artificial additives are simply unecessary nowadays.

 Some cheaper pet foods still add artificial colours to their food.
 We're sorry to say it, but this truly is unnecessary - rest assured, your dog doesn't mind what colour their food is.
 Artificial colours are only added to appease pet owners.

-Likewise, some cheaper pet food companies also add sweeteners such as corn syrup, sucrose, or ammoniated glycyrrhizin to cheaply increase the calory content, or to improve the taste (because even cardboard tastes good if you cover it in syrup!)
+Likewise, some cheaper pet food companies also add sweeteners such as corn syrup, sucrose, or ammoniated glycyrrhizin to cheaply increase the calorie content, or to improve the taste (because even cardboard tastes good if you cover it in syrup!).
 This can lead to weight gain and nutrient imbalances.